Manhattan geodesics and the boundary of the space of metric structures on hyperbolic groups: Optimal quasi-isometry constants

 \end{theorem} From this result, we immediately deduce Theorem \ref{thm.dilatta} from the introduction. \begin{proof}[Proof of Theorem \ref{thm.dilatta}] Let $d,d_*\in \calD_\G$, so that they are hyperbolic distance-like functions satisfying $\Dil(d,d_*), \Dil(d_*,d)<\infty$.
 Then by Theorem \ref{thm.Dildistancelike} there is some $A\geq 0$ such that

 for all $x,y\in \G$.
 The conclusion then follows from Proposition \ref{prop.qiGromovprod}. \end{proof}

 For the proof of Theorem \ref{thm.Dildistancelike} we fix a finite, symmetric generating set $S\subset \G$ with word metric $d_S$, and let $\ell_S$ denote the stable translation length for this metric.
 Similarly, $(\cdot|\cdot)_S$ denotes the Gromov product for $d_S$ based at the identity, and $|\cdot|_S$ denotes the word length with respect to $S$.
-We start with a lemma.
+Let $\del$ be a hyperbolicity constant for $d_S$, which we assume is positive.
+We start with some lemmas.